Frequently Asked Questions about the Environmental Education Grants Program

 General Overview: The EPA Environmental Education (EE) Grant Program

-- How is the 2014 EE Grant Program different from the last competition?
+- How does the 2018 EE Grant Program compare to the last competition?

-- What will be the level of funding for grants this year?
+- What will be the level of funding for grants in this year's RFP?

 - How competitive is this grant program?